Many simple Business Processes can be automated.

 For employees that don’t understand IT and how it works, they’re scared of automation.
 They fear that it’s coming to replace them, and they’ll lose their jobs.
 But while it’s true sometimes, automation doesn’t always mean job losses.

 What it can do is focus their attention on high-value work and free up their time.
 They can work on new initiatives to further the company and generate more profit.
 Technology opens up new opportunities for success that they can make use of.

 Some employees know how to understand and use their new workflows, so they can adjust.
 It’ll be less scary if they know how this automation actually affects their daily roles.
 Make them feel included and give them the power of knowledge.
 This will be a key part of whether your automation integration is successful.

 7. Don’t Let a Desire For Perfection Slow You Down

 When it comes to how to automate processes, don’t seek perfection before you move on.
 In an ideal world, you’ll get the perfect, most optimized automated workflow the first time.
 But the world often isn’t ideal, and that’s not how things work.

-There's going to be some level of tweaking involved, and real-world testing is needed.
-You'll need to fiddle for the best optimization and to see what steps you can further reduce/ remove.
+There’s going to be some level of tweaking involved, and real-world testing is needed.
+You’ll need to fiddle with the best optimization and to see what steps you can further reduce/ remove.